 2. Dust and Debris Getting Inside the Motor

-Anything that makes your pool pump motor work harder can cause it to overheat, and if it is getting too hot, it will trip the breaker.
+Anything that makes your pool pump motor work harder can cause it to overheat, and if it is getting too hot, you’ll have a pump tripping problem.
 Too much debris or dust building up inside the motor will do exactly that.

 To fix this issue, firstly switch off the pump at the breaker.
 Now grab a brush and vacuum and make sure all the air vents on the motor housing are clear.
 Clean and dirt, dust, debris from around the pump so it doesn’t get into the motor.